Update, June 23, 2021: Stadia support has arrived on Android TV

 - Stadia players will be able to use the Stadia controller or compatible Bluetooth controllers on Android TV.

 One of the most glaring holes in the Chromecast with Google TV, when it launched back in October, was that it didn't support Stadia — you still had to spend more for the four-year-old Chromecast Ultra if you wanted to use Google's streaming game service on your TV.
-Stadia support for the Chromecast for Google TV was slated to arrive in the first half of 2021, and we now know Google will be hitting that deadline, barely.
+Stadia support for the Chromecast for Google TV was slated to arrive in the first half of 2021, and Google has hit that deadline, barely.

-Stadia will be supported on Android TV models from a half-dozen manufacturers, not just the Chromecast with Google TV, but if your Android TV model isn't listed below, don't worry!
+Stadia is now supported on Android TV models from a half-dozen manufacturers, not just the Chromecast with Google TV, but if your Android TV model isn't listed below, don't worry!
 You'll still be able to get Stadia on your Android TV, but you'll have to opt into "experimental support" before you install it.

 - Chromecast with Google TV